Expensify/Bedrock/docs/index.md

     yaourt -S bedrock

-This will tansparently download the latest version from GitHub, compile it, package it up, and install it.
+This will transparently download the latest version from GitHub, compile it, package it up, and install it.

 ### MacOSX
 You can build from scratch as follows: